The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

-In a forthcoming article, the author and Philipp Forstner will investigate this increase in regularity for the corresponding minimiser~$\sh$ when~$\hat{u}^\eps$ is the renormalised solution to the~$\Phi^4_3$ equation driven by a small space-\emph{time} white noise~$\eps \xi$.
-The analysis is more complicated in that case because~$\sh$ does not only depend on space (like for gPAM) but additionally on time, thus complicating the PDE arguments.
-This investigation is worthwhile because high enough regularity of~$\sh$ implies that the translation operator~$T_\sh$ on the~$\Phi^4_3$ model space is \emph{pathwise} continuous -- the main technical obstacle towards showing that an asymptotic expansion of type~\eqref{thm:laplace_asymp:expansion} is also valid for the~$\Phi^4_3$ equation.
-Exploring such aspects for gPAM is void because the necessary analytical estimates have been proved~\enquote{by hand} by Cannizzaro, Friz, and Gassiat~\cite[App.~A]{cfg} for any~$h \in \CH$.

-Finally, let us mention that we obtained the formula~\eqref{thm:eq:coeff:a_0} for~$a_0$ in~\cite[Sec.~$3.2$]{friz_klose_arxiv} by a large deviation argument and~\emph{without} any reference to a formula of type~\eqref{thm:eq_a0} -- in contrast to the works of Inahama and Inahama and Kawabi quoted above.
-Their argument went the opposite way and crucially relied on a direct proof that~$A$ is a Hilbert-Schmidt operator: In our case, this is a simple byproduct of the formula~\eqref{thm:eq:coeff:a_0}, see~\thref{prop:Qh_second_chaos} below.
+Finally, let us mention that we obtained the formula~\eqref{thm:eq:coeff:a_0} for~$a_0$ in~\cite[Sec.~$3.2$]{friz_klose_22} by a large deviation argument and~\emph{without} any reference to a formula of type~\eqref{thm:eq_a0} -- in contrast to the works of Inahama and Inahama and Kawabi referenced above.
+Their argument went the opposite way and crucially relied on a direct proof that~$A$ is a Hilbert--Schmidt operator: In our case, this is a simple byproduct of the formula~\eqref{thm:eq:coeff:a_0}, see Theorem~\ref{prop:Qh_second_chaos} below.
 This further clarifies and adds to the~\enquote{big picture} of Laplace asymptotics.

-\paragraph*{--- Structure of the article.}
+\paragraph*{Structure of the article.}

-In section~\ref{sec:improved_reg}, we use a bootstrap argument to show that the minimiser~$\sh$ has better than just Cameron-Martin regularity (\thref{thm:reg_minimiser}).
+In section~\ref{sec:improved_reg}, we use a bootstrap argument to show that the minimiser~$\sh$ has better than just Cameron--Martin regularity (Theorem~\ref{thm:reg_minimiser}).
 This is done via analysing gPAM driven by deterministic Sobolev noise (subsection~\ref{sec:gpam_sobolev}), the corresponding equation for the directional derivative~(subsection~\ref{sec:der_eq:gpam}), and, finally, by leveraging~\ref{ass:h2} via first-order optimality~(subsection~\ref{sec:first_order_opt}).
-The proof of~\thref{thm:reg_minimiser} can be found on page~\pageref{pf:thm_2}.
+The proof of Theorem~\ref{thm:reg_minimiser} can be found on page~\pageref{pf:reg_min}.